Exness vs Xtrade Comparison

 How do Exness and Xtrade differ in terms of minimum deposit?
 What about average spreads and funding options?

 Exness requires a minimum deposit of $1, while Xtrade requires a minimum deposit of $250.
-From our testing we found Exness offers spreads of 0.9 (as of May 19), while Xtrade offers spreads of -1.
-Both Exness and Xtrade offer Bank Wire (Deposit/Withdraw), Visa/Mastercard (Credit/Debit) and Skrill (Deposit/Withdraw) for deposits., neither have PayPal (Deposit/Withdraw)
+From our testing we found Exness offers spreads of 0.9 , while Xtrade offers spreads of N/A. Both Exness and Xtrade offer Bank Wire (Deposit/Withdraw), Visa/Mastercard (Credit/Debit) and Skrill (Deposit/Withdraw) for deposits..
+Neither have PayPal (Deposit/Withdraw)

-Which brokers offers more tradeable asset classes, Exness or Xtrade?
+Which broker offers more tradeable asset classes, Exness or Xtrade?

-Exness offers a more diverse selection of investment options than Xtrade allowing you to trade Forex Trading, Trading - Forex or CFDs, Metals, Energies and U.S. Stocks (CFD)., neither have Spread Betting and Social Trading / Copy Trading Looking at total tradeable symbols, Exness has 112, compared to 142 from Xtrade.
+Exness offers a more diverse selection of investment options than Xtrade allowing you to trade Forex Trading (Spot or CFDs), Metals, Energies and U.S. Stocks (CFD)..
+Neither have Spread Betting and Social Trading / Copy Trading Looking at total tradeable symbols, Exness has 112, compared to 142 from Xtrade.

 Can I trade cryptocurrency with Exness or Xtrade?